General Terms and Conditions

 Article 1 Applicability of general terms and conditions

-1.2 If any provision of the general terms and conditions proves to be void or is annulled, this shall not affect the validity of the remaining provisions.
-In that case, the parties shall replace the void or annulled provision with a provision that, as far as possible, aligns with the parties' original intent.
+1.2 If any provision of the general terms and conditions proves to be void or is annulled, this shall not affect the validity of the other provisions.
+In that case, the parties shall replace the void or annulled provision with a provision that corresponds as closely as possible to the parties' intentions.

-1.4 The agreement between the Service Provider and the Client is concluded at the moment the Client communicates, either verbally (by telephone) or in writing (including by e-mail), their wish to confirm the booking to the Service Provider.
+1.4 The agreement between the Contractor and the Client is concluded at the moment that the Client verbally (by telephone) or in writing (including by e-mail) informs the Contractor that they wish to confirm the booking.
 A signature on the quotation is not required for this purpose.
-By confirming the booking in any manner whatsoever, the Client declares to agree to these general terms and conditions.
-The Service Provider shall ensure that these general terms and conditions are provided to the Client, either by e-mail or by reference to the Service Provider's website on which the general terms and conditions are published.
+By confirming the booking, in any way whatsoever, the Client declares to agree to these general terms and conditions.
+The Contractor shall ensure that these general terms and conditions are provided to the Client, either by e-mail or by referencing the Contractor's website where the general terms and conditions are published.

 Article 2 Quotation, information and engagement of third parties

-2.2 All information and/or specifications provided by the Service Provider are approximate at all times, unless expressly and in writing stated otherwise.
+2.2 All information and/or specifications provided by the Contractor are always approximate, unless expressly and in writing indicated otherwise.

 Article 3 Obligations of the Client

-3.1 Unless agreed otherwise in writing, the Client shall at its own expense take sufficient measures to ensure safety at the location where the assignment is performed (including but not limited to the safety of artists, employees and visitors).
-If arrangements regarding the aforementioned measures have already been made, the Service Provider is nonetheless entitled to impose additional requirements at any time if changed circumstances require this.
+3.1 Unless agreed otherwise in writing, the Client shall ensure at its own expense sufficient measures to guarantee safety at the location where the assignment is performed (including but not limited to the safety of artists, employees, and visitors).
+If agreements have already been made regarding the aforementioned measures, the Contractor is nevertheless entitled to impose additional demands at any time if changed circumstances so require.

-3.3 The Client shall have no right to any form of compensation if (a) the Client has not or not sufficiently fulfilled its obligations as set out in Article 3.1 and/or
+3.3 The Client has no claim to any form of compensation if (a) the Client has not, or not sufficiently, complied with its obligations as listed in Article 3.1 and/or

-3.2 of these general terms and conditions and the Service Provider decides not to proceed with the assignment in whole or in part (which the Service Provider is entitled to do) and/or (b) the Client has not or not sufficiently fulfilled its obligations as set out in Article 3.1 and/or 3.2 of these general terms and conditions, the Service Provider has notified the Client of this in writing, and the Client nonetheless wishes to proceed with the assignment.
+3.2 in these general terms and conditions and the Contractor cancels the assignment in whole or in part (to which the Contractor is entitled) and/or (b) the Client has not, or not sufficiently, complied with its obligations as listed in Article 3.1 and/or 3.2 in these general terms and conditions, the Contractor has pointed this out to the Client in writing, and the Client nevertheless wishes the assignment to proceed.

 3.4 The Client is responsible for the acts and omissions of third parties engaged and/or invited by it who are involved in the assignment, such as visitors to an event.

-4.1 The Service Provider is not liable for any damage, of whatever nature, arising from its reliance on incorrect and/or incomplete information provided by or on behalf of the Client.
+4.1 The Contractor is not liable for damage, of whatever nature, arising because it relied on incorrect and/or incomplete information provided by or on behalf of the Client.

-4.2 The Service Provider is only liable for damage (i) if such damage falls within the coverage of its liability insurance, up to the amount paid out by that insurance increased by the applicable excess, or (ii) in the event of intent or gross negligence on the part of the Service Provider or one of its directors.
+4.2 The Contractor is only liable for damage (i) if this damage is covered by its liability insurance, and up to the amount paid out by its insurance plus the deductible, or (ii) in the event of intent or gross negligence on its part or on the part of one of its managers.

-4.3 If there is (i) no intent or gross negligence, or (ii) the insurance does not pay out, and the Service Provider is nonetheless found liable, that liability is limited to direct damages only (liability for indirect damages being expressly excluded), with a maximum of the value of the assignment and in any event not exceeding 25,000 euros.
+4.3 If there is (i) no question of intent or gross negligence or (ii) the insurance does not pay out, and the Contractor is nevertheless found liable, then this liability is limited solely to direct damage (whereby liability for indirect damage is expressly excluded) up to a maximum of the value of the assignment, with a maximum of 25,000 euros.

-4.4 All rights of action and other powers, on whatever grounds, that the Client has against the Service Provider must be received by the Service Provider in writing within 12 months of the moment the Client became aware or could reasonably have become aware of them, failing which they shall lapse.
+4.4 All claims and other rights, of whatever nature, that the Client has against the Contractor must be received in writing by the Contractor within 12 months from the moment the Client became aware of them or could reasonably have been aware of them, failing which they shall lapse.

-4.7 The Client is not liable for the attendance of participants at the relevant event.
+4.7 The Client is not liable for the attendance of the participants of the event concerned.

-Circumstances that are not attributable to the Service Provider, which are of such a nature that compliance with the agreement can no longer reasonably be required in full or at all (including but not limited to
+Circumstances not attributable to the Contractor, which are of such a nature that fulfillment of the agreement can no longer reasonably be demanded, or no longer demanded in full (such as but not limited to

-(i) extreme weather conditions, (ii) withdrawal of one or more permits and (iii) national mourning) entitle the Service Provider to dissolve the assignment in whole or in part and/or to suspend its performance, without any obligation to pay compensation.
+(i) extreme weather, (ii) withdrawal of one or more permits and (iii) national mourning) gives it the right to dissolve the assignment in whole or in part and/or to suspend its execution without any obligation to pay damages.

 Article 6 Price, payment and cancellation